BillOatmanWork/Poster-Overlay-GUI/README.md

 ## Features

-- Choose from multiple overlay images für UHD (4k Ultra HD, with HDR, with DV, With HDR and IMAX and with DV and Imax)
+- Choose from multiple overlay images für UHD (4k Ultra HD, with HDR, with HDR10+, with DV, With HDR and IMAX, with HDR10+ and IMAX and with DV and Imax)
-- Choose from multiple overlay images für BluRay (BluRay, with HDR, with DV, With HDR and IMAX and with DV and Imax)
+- Choose from multiple overlay images für BluRay (BluRay, with HDR, with HDR10+, with DV, With HDR and IMAX, with HDR10+ and IMAX and with DV and Imax)
 - Preview the combined result
 - Save the resulting image as a new file